Community Redevelopment Agency

 The Zephyrhills CRA Redevelopment District is approximately 501 acres.
 The boundary of the Zephyrhills CRA redevelopment district is indicated on the map provided.

 Zephyrhills Community Redevelopment Agency Governing Body

 Although it functions within the City of Zephyrhills, the Zephyrhills CRA is a separate and distinct legal entity.
 The Zephyrhills City Council also serves as the appointed board governing the Zephyrhills CRA.

-The Community Redevelopment Agency meets the 4th Monday of each month (unless otherwise posted) at 5:00 p.m. in the Zephyrhills Public Library Meeting Room, 5347 8th Street, Zephyrhills, Florida 33542.
+The Community Redevelopment Agency meets the 4th Monday of each month (unless otherwise posted) immediately following the City Council Meeting in the City Hall Council Chambers, 5335 8th Street, Zephyrhills, Florida 33542.
 Please check the CRA calendar for specific meeting dates.